NFT Tables overview

 • Rarible

-This information gives you the ability to easily track an NFT of interest or an entire collection, as well as investigate past prices and owners.
+This information allows you to effortlessly track a specific NFT or an entire collection, as well as investigate past prices and owners.

 All our tables that contain NFT-related data have the string 'nft' in their name.
-So one easy way to find them yourself is by running the following query:
+To find them yourself, run the following query:

 1